snaptee/SnapteeSDK-iOS-Example/README.md

 3) Add "MessageUI.framework" in "Link Binary With Libraries" in "Build Phases".
 This is needed for users to send email to Snaptee to ask questions about the products.
     ![](screenshots/xcode01.png)

-4) If working with Xcode 5 or before, libsqlite3.dylib will be required.
+4) If working with "Base SDK" before iOS 8.0, libsqlite3.dylib might be required.
 Please add it in "Link Binary With Libraries" in "Build Phases"

 5) In your app, add the following code to present Snaptee